MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting lets you specify the ring for users in your organization.
 The OneDrive sync app updates to the public through three rings; first to Insiders, then to Production, and finally to Deferred.
 When you enable this setting and select a ring, users aren't able to change it.

-Insiders - This update ring users receive builds that let them preview new features coming to OneDrive.
+**Insiders**: The Insiders ring users receive builds that let them preview new features coming to OneDrive.

 Production - This update ring users get the latest features as they become available.
 This ring is the default.